Codfish Island / Whenua Hou: Kākāpō

 The first kākāpō were transferred to Codfish Island / Whenua Hou in 1987 from Stewart Island in order to provide a safe haven for the birds.
 Following the eradication of possums and rats in 1998 and the transfer of weka to other islands, the island became a predator-free bird sanctuary and the focus of kākāpō recovery efforts.

 Codfish Island / Whenua Hou provides kākāpō with a home similar to their original home of Rakiura.
 As it holds the majority of the breeding population of critically endangered kākāpō it has become the centre for kākāpō recovery.
 In 2002, 24 kākāpō chicks fledged on the island.
 In 2009 and 2016, 33 and 32 chicks fledged respectively.

 Its most famous resident is Sirocco, a kākāpō born in 1997; Sirocco became the government's "Official Spokesbird for Conservation" in 2010.

-As of September 2021, 75 kākāpō reside on Codfish Island / Whenua Hou.
+As of September 2021, 75 kākāpō reside on Codfish Island / Whenua Hou including Rakiura, a female born in 2002.

 Access

-The island is visited by scientific researchers and Department of Conservation field workers along with volunteers working on conservation programs.
+The island is visited by scientific researchers and Department of Conservation field workers along with volunteers working on conservation programmes.
 The sole hut is located at Sealer's Bay in the northeast, with access by light aircraft or helicopter.
 The island is closed to casual visitors and unauthorised landing is prohibited.